 The dish was moved in azimuth under power for the first time on 12 June 1957, and on 20 June it was tilted for the first time.
 The first recording of signals received by the dish took place on 2 August.
 On 9 October, automatic remote control was achieved for the first time, from the control room via servo loops.
 The commands were calculated by a novel electro-mechanical analogue computer.
 Due to the launch of the Russian Sputnik 1 satellite, the dish was hastily adapted to track its carrier rocket, with signals observed on 11 October and confirmed the next night as it passed over the Lake District.
 On 16 October the rocket was detected at a distance of 1,500km.

 The dish was a scientific tour-de-force.
 Despite the enormous development of the field it operated without major alterations for well over a decade, remaining competitive at short wavelengths and superior at those over half a metre.
-It was involved in an enormous range of work (much not envisioned at the time of building), including study of meteors, the moon and planets, the aurorae, the ionosphere, deep space radio sources, interferometry and the measurement of the size of distant radio sources, as well as the tracking and control of Russian and American early spacecraft, measuring the effect of the moon’s gravity on those approaching it.
+It was involved in an enormous range of work (much not envisioned at the time of building), including study of meteors, the moon and planets, the aurorae, the ionosphere, deep space radio sources, interferometry and the measurement of the size of distant radio sources, as well as the tracking and control of Russian and American early spacecraft, laying the foundations for the first manned moon landing on 20 July 1969.
+On 12 September 1959, at the request of the Russians, the Lunik II rocket was tracked to the moon, and in the control building JG Davies measured the Doppler shift caused by the moon's gravity.
+This technique was used in all subsequent tracking of moon approaches.
 Sources around the world, and Government advertisements at home, paid tribute to the vision and enterprise which resulted in the UK leading the way in this field of research.
 The telescope became a symbol of British pride and industrial prowess (a last-minute tender led to the appointment of Brush for the driving systems in place of the German manufacturer Siemens).
 Of Jodrell Bank’s physicists, roughly twice as many as the national average went into British industry or Government science.
 In engineering terms, too, the dish was internationally outstanding.
 It was the first fully steerable very large radio telescope in the world, and the largest telescope of any kind to that time; it is still one of the largest scientific instruments in the world, and still the third largest of its kind (it remained the largest for 14 years).
 Perhaps more remarkably, it has proved tremendously adaptable and continues to perform at the forefront of scientific discovery.

 From 1967 to 1971, several major repairs and alterations were applied.
 The railway tracks were relaid, and an additional central track added.
 On this run the four bogeys of a cradle constructed around the diametral girder, supporting two new load-bearing semi-circular rear girders driven by high level bogeys, to assist in driving the dish in elevation.
 The original stabilising girder was removed to save weight.
 Other bogeys were repaired and replaced.
 A new, shallower receiving surface was constructed above the original surface, and the receiving mast stiffened and extended to move the focus beyond the plane of the aperture.
 Some holes were cut in the original surface for the structure supporting the new surface, but the majority was retained.
 The analogue computer was replaced by the Ferranti Argus 104 digital computer that was first used to control the nearby Mark II Telescope.
 Following these changes the original, Mark I Telescope became known as the Mark IA.
 In 1976, diagonal bracing members were added running down from the towers to the diametral girder, which required the relocation of the ‘Marconi Hut’ (emergency generator house) nearer to the centre of the diametral girder.
 For its 30th anniversary in 1987, the telescope was renamed the Lovell telescope.
 From 2001-02 a second new reflecting surface was added, replacing the earlier new surface but retaining the original.
 The original surface is now (2017) however being replaced as it deteriorates in condition.
 Bogey wheels have also begun to be replaced.
 However, the majority of the original design remains part of the current configuration, and much fabric is still original although continual replacement is an expected part of future maintenance.